Revealed: Britain’s WORST motorway

 Many of you spend much of your working lives on Britain’s motorways.
 But do you know which one consistently has the most expensive fuel?

 Of course, downloading our special app will help you always find the cheapest fuel – wherever you are.
-Download it for free HERE.
+Download.

 It may help to plan your trips, however, if you know in advance that one UK motorway has been found to have the highest petrol prices over a seven-month period.